Change for Learningkeeling2019-08-15T21:58:36+00:00

 If you were to tell the students in the room that they are not likely to see the effects of any change, cultural or administrative, in their tenure at the college then they might not participate.
 If you were to tell the faculty that they have to change their schedules, make a concerted effort to be a part of the lives of their students, not just in the classroom, there might be walkouts.
 If you were to tell the administration that the students demands aren’t so crazy after all, you might not collect a check.

 Not to say that any of these groups are inherently at fault for anything.
 However, its difficult to be in the position of objective listener, except it’s not.

-Change anywhere is like driving a cruise ship.
-If you turn too sudden, you are likely to break the helm.
+Creating change anywhere is like piloting an ocean liner.
+If you turn too sharply, you are likely to break the helm.
 If you turn too slowly, you might miss the port entirely.
-If you don’t turn at all, your passengers will get in lifeboats and row away.
+If you don’t turn at all, your passengers will eventually get in lifeboats and row away.

 All of that is to arrive at this key point.
 Change is possible.

 But it won’t be easy.
 But it will be worth it.
 But it will take buy-in from multiple groups and communities.
 But a unified campus isn’t the worst thing, is it?

 We need to be comfortable with being uncomfortable.
 Vulnerability is a strength, and one we need to leverage to positively impact our campus communities and future students.
 Asking tough questions, not knowing answers, and accepting accountability for our actions but improving are all parts of this process.
 The only way to truly throw caution to the wind to be the change you wish to see in the world, is to lean in.